 Who we are

-Our Task Force currently entails an interdisciplinary group of 15 members from more than 10 institutions with a wide range of expertise, including human and animal and in vitro researchers, clinical practitioners, as well as bioinformaticians and programmers.
-We all have extensive experience in working with endocrine data and faced major challenges when trying to access and merge datasets from different projects.
+Our Task Force currently entails an interdisciplinary group from diverse institutions with a wide range of expertise, including human, animal and in vitro researchers, clinical practitioners, as well as bioinformaticians and programmers.
+We all have extensive experience in working with PNE data and faced major challenges when trying to access and merge datasets from different projects.

 The task force was initiated by Maria Meier, Christiaan Vinkers, Jens Pruessner and Milou Sep, who authored an editorial on the topic and moderated a panel discussion at the annual meeting of the International Society for Psychoneuroendocrinology in 2024 (https://osf.io/ukh3g/).

-Our next milestone
+Our next milestones